 UNDP in Mongolia is supporting COVID-19 Response and Recovery in Mongolia within the areas of governance and livelihoods to support the Government of Mongolia in implementing targeted protection measures for vulnerable groups and disrupted value chains.

-UNDP is conducting a 'Rapid Socio-Economic Impact Assessment of COVID-19 on Vulnerable Groups and Value Chains in Mongolia' in consultation with with Government partners and UN Agencies.
-The purpose of the assessment is to generate information on the socio-economic impact of COVID-19 on poor and vulnerable groups, with a particular focus on the situation of women and youth.
+UNDP has conducted a 'Rapid Socio-Economic Impact Assessment of COVID-19 on Vulnerable Groups and Value Chains in Mongolia' in consultation with with Government partners and UN Agencies.
+The purpose of the assessment was to generate information on the socio-economic impact of COVID-19 on poor and vulnerable groups, with a particular focus on the situation of women and youth.
 The outcomes of the assessment are expected to support the Government of Mongolia in conducting targeted impact mitigation measures to increase community resilience and build back better.

-Download the info-sheet on the assessment in English and Mongolian here.
+Download a brochure on the assessment results here.

 UNDP has also mobilized Rapid Response Facility funding to assist the Government in its response and recovery from the COVID-19 pandemic based on build back better principles.
 Within this framework, a recovery coordination mechanism that will work towards developing and implementing a comprehensive national recovery strategy for socio-economic aspects will be established.
 An additional initiative will be implemented to support dairy and cashmere value chains respond and recover from the economic constraints caused by COVID-19 prevention measures, as women and herders, identified as vulnerable groups in Mongolia, prominently work in these fields.